mauricio-mackinze/pagina_sonia/README.md

 ## Context
-Redesing and improvement of the website soniaclementino.com
+Redesign and improvement of the website soniaclementino.com

 ## Original problems
  - Broken links